Corneal Thinning and Bulging

 Until recently, there has been very little we could do to slow the progression of keratoconus.
 However, in 2016, the FDA gave approval of corneal cross-linking for the treatment of progressive keratoconus.
 This is an in-office treatment utilizing liquid vitamin B2 and UV light to stiffen the cornea and slow or halt the progression of keratoconus.
 We co-manage with local ophthalmology offices to coordinate this treatment for patients and provide ongoing care after treatment.

 Because keratoconus causes the cornea to become irregular and bulging, glasses usually will not correct the vision.
 Rigid gas permeable (RGP) contact lenses have been the mainstay of keratoconus treatment for decades.
-By applying a rigid contact lens to the corneal surface, we can create a new, smooth surface to focus light into the eye.
-Dr. Goldberg specializes in the fitting of RGP contact lenses including scleral lens designs.
+By applying a rigid contact lens to the corneal surface, we can create a new, smooth surface to focus light into the eye, our doctors specializes in the fitting of RGP contact lenses including scleral lens designs.
 Scleral contacts are large diameter RGP lenses which provide optimal comfort and vision especially in cases of keratoconus.

 Consultations in Buffalo Grove